 On one side it says "I'm a Service Dog" and indicates that your dog is a Service Dog - an animal individually trained to perform tasks for people with disabilities.
 It has the toll free phone number to the U.S. Department of Justice should the business owner have any questions.
 On the flip side of the card is a summary of the Americans with Disabilities Act as it relates to Service Dogs.
 It outlines the questions businesses can ask and what they can't do.

-When folded this service dog card measures 3.5" x 2", the same size as a standard business card.
+This service dog card measures 3.5" x 2", the same size as a standard business card.
 You'll want to keep these tucked away in your service dog's vest.

 Please Note: It is fraudulent to represent your dog as a service animal if it is not.